 Well, do you want to explain your latest op-ed?

-Look, I think this bill's very dangerous.
+Look, I think this bill is very dangerous.

 And it's very hard to quantify precisely.

-Yes, it's doom and it's gloom, and it's Nancy Pelosi dire predictions that the tax plan is like death.
+Yes, it's doom and it's gloom and it's Nancy Pelosi dire predictions that the tax plan is like death.

 You're going to die.